scalabli/quo/docs/api.rst

 complete_var – the environment variable that controls the bash completion support.
 The default is "_<prog_name>_COMPLETE" with prog_name in uppercase.

-standalone_mode – the default behavior is to invoke the script in standalone mode.
-Click will then handle exceptions and convert them into error messages and the function will never return but shut down the interpreter.
+standalone_mode – the default behavior is to invoke the script in standalone mode. quo will then handle exceptions and convert them into error messages and the function will never return but shut down the interpreter.
 If this is set to False they will be propagated to the caller and the return value of this function is the return value of invoke().

 extra – extra keyword arguments are forwarded to the context constructor.
 See Context for more information.